 Ostarine may be approved for clinical use in the future if the ongoing clinical trials attest to its favorable benefits/risks ratio.
 However, its use in professional sports will almost certainly remain illegal.
 As things currently stand, the World Anti-Doping Agency banned Ostarine under the S1 Anabolic Agent category of the Prohibited List, along with all other SARMs back in 2008.

-- Increases muscle mass
+- Increases lean muscle mass and strength

-- Improves bone strength
+- May improve bone strength

-- Improves insulin resistance
+- May lower cholesterol and improve insulin resistance

 - Not allowed for use in professional sports

 - Not approved for human use or consumption in any country